NAPARC Position Papers and Denominational Reports

 NAPARC’s member churches have repeatedly wrestled with the same questions in the same era.
 Reading across denominational lines on a single topic is some of the most productive theological work a pastor or elder can do.

-On Justification and Federal Vision: Three independent confessional bodies—the OPC in 2006, the PCA in 2007, and the URCNA in 2010—each examined Federal Vision theology and arrived at the same conclusion.
-Read together, these reports represent the most unified and thorough Reformed response to Federal Vision available anywhere.
+On Justification and Federal Vision: Three independent confessional bodies (the OPC in 2006, the PCA in 2007, and the URCNA in 2010) each examined Federal Vision theology and arrived at the same conclusion.
+Read together, these reports represent a unified Reformed response to Federal Vision.

-On Creation: This is where the denominations diverge, and that’s worth knowing.
+On Creation: The denominations diverge here.
 The PCA’s 2000 and the OPC’s 2004 reports both permit a range of interpretive positions within the Westminster tradition.
 The RCUS’s 1999 Days of Creation and the URCNA’s 2001 decision hold the more rigorously six-day position.

-On Women in Office: The OPC’s 1988 report is the most exegetically precise treatment of the question in the NAPARC family.
+On Women in Office: The OPC’s 1988 report is widely cited as a careful exegetical treatment of the question.
 The PCA’s 2017 report covers similar ground.
 The ARP’s Women in the Life of the Church rounds out the Westminster tradition’s engagement with the topic.

-On Republication of the Covenant of Works: The OPC’s 2016 report is the most thorough treatment of this question produced by any NAPARC body.
-If republication is on your session’s or consistory’s agenda, start here.
+On Republication of the Covenant of Works: The OPC’s 2016 report is a detailed treatment of this question.
+If republication is on your session’s or consistory’s agenda, it is the natural place to begin.

 NAPARC Itself